-When choosing a knife, you want quality.
+When choosing your custom hunting knives, you want quality.
 For decades, Buck has been delivering well built, well-thought out knives.

 From the battlefields of World War II all the way to now, they’ve earned a reputation for well made knives.

 Enter the Buck Bantam, a series of personalized pocket knives in a range of four sizes.
 With so many options even in the same family of knives, making a choice can be tricky.
 This is especially true when selecting a knife as a gift.